sst/sst/www/docs/constructs/DebugApp.md

 _Type_ : `string`

 The stage the app is being deployed to.
-If this is not specified as the `--stage` option in the CLI, it'll default to the stage configured during the initial run of the CLI.
+If this is not specified as the [`--stage`](../packages/cli.md#--stage) option, it'll default to the stage configured during the initial run of the SST CLI.

 ### region

 _Type_ : `string`

 The region the app is being deployed to.
-If this is not specified as the `--region` option in the CLI, it'll default to the `region` in your `sst.json`.
+If this is not specified as the [`--region`](../packages/cli.md#--region) option in the SST CLI, it'll default to the `region` in your `sst.json`.

 ### account

 _Type_ : `string`

 The AWS account the app is being deployed to.
-This comes from the IAM credentials being used to run SST.
+This comes from the IAM credentials being used to run the SST CLI.

 ## Methods